 To water my plant indoors, I set it in the shower and give it a good soak.
 This has the added benefit of cleaning the leaves as well.
 I’ll let all of the excess water drain out of the drainage hole, gently shake the excess water off of the leaves, and hang it to finish drying in the shower.

-Outdoors, I simply let mother nature do her thing with rain.
-Even though it hangs on a covered patio, rain does get down through the deck slats.
-Maryland humidity helps keep things moist, too.
-If it hasn’t rained, I just give it a good soak with the hose.
+When I had it on my covered patio, I simply let mother nature do her thing.
+Rain does get down through the deck slats, and Maryland humidity helps keep things moist.
+If it hasn’t rained, I just gave it a good soak with the hose.

 When you bottom water, you should place the pot in a tray or saucer filled with water.
 The water should be about an inch deep.
 Wait about 10-15 minutes and then remove the pot from the tray.
 This method of watering will allow the plant to take in only the water it needs.